-The 2022 City Nature Challenge is a 4-day, worldwide collaboration to get people observing the natural world through photography—and The Nat is coordinating San Diego’s annual participation!
-We're using the free iNaturalist app and iNaturalist.org website to tally results for photographs, or observations made in San Diego County.
+The 2024 City Nature Challenge is a 4-day, worldwide collaboration to get people observing the natural world through photography—and The Nat and SDSU Biodiversity Museum are coordinating San Diego’s annual participation!
+We're using the free iNaturalist app and iNaturalist.org website to tally results for observations made in San Diego County.
 All wild plants and animals count, even non-native species.

-Featured above: The critically imperiled western beach tiger beetle (Cicindela latesignata) was spotted by iNaturalist user mhrains.
+Featured above: The critically imperiled western beach tiger beetle (Cicindela latesignata) was spotted by iNaturalist user mhrains as part of the 2022 CNC.

 It’s easy!
 You can go out on your own, join our partners at one of the many special events hosted remotely and around town, or find an event near you.
 All you have to do is: